ZYP Boron Nitride Spray Primer

-ZYP Coatings top grade Boron Nitride Spray for use with ceramic and steel fusing and slumping moulds.
+ZYP Coatings top grade, High Concentration Boron Nitride Spray for use with ceramic and steel fusing and slumping moulds and SilkeMat.
 This is the best Boron Nitride on the market for glass art.
 Recommended by Creative Paradise Inc. Excellent for use on moulds for casting and texture where higher temperatures are encountered.
 ZYP is a separator you can trust on moulds where higher (fusing) temperatures are used, for a smooth, clean release.
+Recommended by Creative Paradise this easy to apply spray can fire up to 982°C, Great for ceramic casting moulds.

 Please note that once you have used BN spray on a ceramic mould it is not possible to re-coat with a traditional paintable primer e.g. Primo Primer.
 This will outlast traditional powdered primers by a significant margin before re-coating is required.

 Top up coat(s) can be applied as neccessary according to firing temperature and frequency.
 With a casting mould a top up coating may be required each time due to higher temperatures.
 It will allow a clean realease without spines and sharp edges.

 Always wear a respirator mask, gloves (it comes out of the nozzle very cold) and safety glasses.
-MSDS is attached to your order confirmation email, or call us for your copy.
+Use in a well ventilated space.

 Apply a first, light coat across all the mould, any cavities and texture that will come in contact with glass.
 For larger moulds you may need to use a longer 3-5 second blast.
 Do not saturate the surface.
 If it beginst to look wet stop spraying immediately.
 Allow the mould to dry out and then re-spray the wet area lightly.